-Sleepless night in Taiwan as island rattled by cluster of aftershocks
+Taiwan hit by major series of aftershocks following April 3 earthquake

 Taipei’s Central Weather Administration put them at 6.0 and 6.3, respectively.

-The seismic activity, which was centred around Hualien on the east coast, meant buildings across large parts of northern, eastern and western Taiwan shook throughout the night.
+The seismic activity, which was centred around Hualien on the east coast, caused buildings across large parts of northern, eastern and western Taiwan to shake throughout the night.
 There were no reports of casualties.

 Office worker Kevin Lin, who lives in the capital Taipei, told the AFP news agency that the quake woke him.